+Thanksgiving is celebrated on the fourth Thursday of November.
 In the spirit of the Thanksgiving holiday, this craft will encourage children to practice gratitude as they reflect on the people in their life whom they are thankful for.
 Then the children will actually create a handmade book expressing their gratitude for each person.
 This also makes a great gift!
-Find more timely holiday activities like this one in The GIANT Encyclopedia of Monthly Activities for Children 3 to 6.

 - photos of children's families